 Applies to: all audio interfaces

 Many new users become confused when they start recording and find that their Vocal or another signal from one microphone is placed only on the left in their headphones or speakers.

 The common question is "How do I get my mic to record in stereo?"

 The issue is actually that you are recording a mono input into a stereo track, as you have only one microphone.

 Audio Tracks in your DAW have an Input and an Output.
-All Outputs will always be stereo.
+By default, the output in the DAW will be stereo.
 Inputs can be either Stereo or Mono.

 Some DAWs may have one type of track with a stereo or mono input selection.
 Other DAWs may ask you to pick a stereo track or mono track specifically.

 You may have a Vocal Mic in Input 1 and Guitar in Input 2.
 Make two different tracks.
 Set one track to Mono 1 and the other track to Mono 2.
 This will correctly play both vocals and guitar in the centre and offer pan knobs for each.

 Here are some examples in a few DAWs: